konklone/congress-android/README.md

+# Congress for Android and IOS

+Below is the original README for Eric Mill's Android-only app.
+A platform-independent version based on React Native is now in progress here.

+## Setup

+Install the dependencies, and open up the app using Expo:

+* `npm install`
+* `npm start`

 ## Congress for Android

 This is the source code for the Eric Mill's Congress app for Android phones.
 (This app was previously funded and developed for years by the [Sunlight Foundation](https://sunlightfoundation.com).)